erinkelsey/shopapp-nodejs/README.md

 # Shop App

-An eCommerce app built with Node.js, Express, mongoDB, mongoose and Stripe.
+An eCommerce app built with Node.js, Express, mongoDB, mongoose, and Stripe.
+Uses bcryptjs for hashing and salting passwords, and connect-mongodb-session and express-session for managing user sessions.
+Uses csurf to create CSRF tokens, and prevent for CSRF Attacks.
+Uses connect-flash for sending messages on redirect responses.

 ## Install